visionmedia/masteringnode/chapters/globals.md

 # Globals

- As we have learnt node's module system discourages the use of globals, however node provides a few important globals for use to utilize.
-The first and most important is the `process` global which exposes process manipulation such as signalling, exiting, the process id (pid), and more.
-Other globals help drive to be similar to other familiar JavaScript environments such as the browser, by providing a `console` object.
+ As we have learnt, node's module system discourages the use of globals; however node provides a few important globals for use to utilize.
+The first and most important is the `process` global, which exposes process manipulation such as signalling, exiting, the process id (pid), and more.
+Other globals, such as the `console` object, are provided to those used to writing JavaScript for web browsers.

 ## console